 In the warm season (May–September) 'al fresco' sunset dinners in the surrounding hills are being offered for a minimum of 4 participants at an extra charge:

 • By horse & cart to George's meadow on the other side of the village (dinner price +20 EUR / person)

-• By foot on the hill above the house, accompanied by a pony to carry the load (dinner price + 10 EUR / person)
+• By foot on the hill above the house (dinner price + 10 EUR / person)